How to Search Public Property Records

-- Private Subscription-based Online Services.
-Some agents pay for a service such as Property Radar to get access to records.
-It not only showcases foreclosures, but it maintains a database of almost every home online.
-This website shows estimates of value and average rents, too.
+Some agents pay for private subscription-based online services, like Property Radar, to get access to records.
+It not only showcases foreclosures, but it maintains a database of almost every home online and shows estimates of value and average rents.
 Like any online value estimator, it's more for a frame of reference than for a reliable value estimate.
 This site is only one of many available to search for property records.